charliecalvert/CloudNotes/Assignments/LampMarkdown.md

 - JavaScript is a programming language like C#, Java, Perl, Python, C++ and Ruby.
 - JavaScript can be run in the browser, and that is where we usually see it.
 - JavaScript can also be run on the server, or just run as a utility.
-Most of the time, when use it this way, it is via a compiler called [NodeJs](https://nodejs.org).
-- The **MakeHtml** program uses NodeJs.
+Most of the time, when use it this way, it is via a compiler called [NodeJs](https://nodejs.org). **MakeHtml** program uses NodeJs.
 It is a custom program that I wrote.
 More specifically, it is a utility that converts markdown files to HTML and copies the HTML files to specific directory.
 - NodeJs has a system for creating and consuming libraries.
 This system is called [NPM](https://www.npmjs.com/), which stands for the Node Package Manager.
 So a library in Node is often called a Package.
 These libraries provide various services such as access to the file system, access to databases, access to the HTTP protocol.

 When we type **npm start**, behind the scenes we are running a command that might look something like this: **node server.js**.
 This command tells the node compiler to compile and run **server.js**, where **server.js** is a JavaScript source file.